 Rubber membrane roofs are often used to seal flat roofs over garages and porches.
 Credit: EPDM Roofing Association

-A "membrane roof" usually refers to a rubber or EPDM roof that is installed in a flat roof or a low-slope application.
+A "membrane roof" usually refers to a rubber or EPDM roof that is installed on a flat roof or a low-slope application.
 Many commercial buildings have membrane roofs; few houses do.

 Composite shingles carry some of the industry’s longest warranties.